Chamber Concert Series

 Sunday March 16

-Guest Artists: Sequana String Quartet graduate students from University of Oregon
+Guest Artists: Sequana String Quartet, graduate students from University of Oregon

-Student Musicians: Quartet Forest Grove High School
+Student Musicians: The Evergreen Quartet, students from Forest Grove High School

 Guest Artists: